 To learn more about submissions, read the Publishing The Bixby Device Graph (BHS Metadata Submission) guide.

 You can use sample action flow graphs to build your own graphs.
 To drag and drop a sample graph to the editor, first click Graph under your chosen voice intent in the metadata sidebar.
 Then, in the activity bar, click the Sample Graphs icon.
-Then, drag and drop a graph to the editor.
+When you find an appropriate graph, drag it to the editor.

 Here are some additional resources on sample graphs: